University certificate credential

 ncca certification accreditation

-Getting a certification accredited shows that it is good quality.
+Getting a certification accredited shows that it is of good quality.
 Anyone can write 50 questions on a topic in their basement and throw it up on some free survey/quiz software, then call it a certification.
 In fact, many places do, and charge hundreds of dollars for this.
-NCCA accreditation is a push back on this practice, where respectable certifications banded together and agreed on a few main points regarding what his high quality.
+NCCA accreditation is a pushback on this practice, where respectable certifications banded together and agreed on a few main points regarding what is high quality.
 Some examples:

-• You must have a legit organization with audited financial statements
+• You must have a legitimate organization with audited financial statements.

 • The test must be delivered securely, with proctoring.